Belizean–Guatemalan territorial dispute: Late colonial era (1821–1930s)

 By the 1820s, the Spanish Empire was quickly losing its grip in Central America and New Spain.
-New Spain, now Mexico, declared independence in 1821.
+New Spain (now Mexico) declared independence in 1821.
 Guatemala, with other Central American states, declared independence without resistance and, after a brief two-year stint in the First Mexican Empire, the new states formed the Federal Republic of Central America.
 The new nations claimed they had inherited Spain's sovereign rights in the area.
 Guatemala's claims were one of two.
 They either claimed all of the Bay of Honduras, like the Spanish did previously, or they shared claims with Mexico, splitting the land into two along the Sibun River, with Mexico getting the northern half.
-The latter claim was formed in theory in the early 1800s, but there's speculation Mexico never wanted to act on claims to the settlement until the 1840s and 50s during the Caste War.
+The latter claim was formed in theory in the early 1800s, but there is speculation that Mexico never wanted to act on claims to the settlement until the 1840s and 50s during the Caste War.

 Also in the 1820s, the Baymen had expanded as far south as the Sarstoon River, and much farther west, violating the boundaries of the treaties Britain had agreed to.
 In 1834, Belizean magistrates defined the boundaries of the settlement as the Hondo on the north, the Sarstoon on the south, and in the west, a line from Garbutt's Falls to the Hondo in the north and to the Sarstoon in the south.

-It is important to note that neither Spain nor Guatemala had any evidence of occupying the newly claimed region, despite technically still being under Spanish sovereignty.
+Neither Spain nor Guatemala had any evidence of occupying the newly claimed region, despite technically still being under Spanish sovereignty.
 Britain also refused to acknowledge the Federal Republic of Central America and negotiate with them over the territory.
 Instead, Britain deferred to Spain, asking for formal cession of sovereignty.
 Spain never formally responded to the request, though in 1836, Spain's Foreign Minister indicated Spain would be able to cede the territory to Britain.
 Guatemala was officially recognized in 1849 by the British government through a commercial treaty.

 In 1850, Britain signed the Clayton-Bulwer Treaty, which stated that neither Britain nor the U.S. could extend their influence by occupation, by exchanging land, colonization, or building fortifications in Central America.
 This presented a problem for Britain since the last time the settlement's boundaries were negotiated was in 1786, and the local government had unilaterally declared new expansive boundaries by then.